 Ventilation

-Choose a tent with a roof vent and keep it open at night to maximize air circulation and minimize condensation.
+Choose a tent with a roof vent and keep it open at night to maximize circulation.

 Guy Lines

-Guy lines are found around the outside of a tent and are designed to maintain the tent’s stability and keep it upright.
+Guy lines run around the outside of a tent to keep it stable and upright.

-Something to opt forfluorescent or bright guy lines which will show up on your night-time trips to the bathroom.
+They show up on night-time trips to the bathroom.

 Zippers